kevinolega/callcentertrainingtips/_posts/2014/2014-05-27-four-lessons-allowed.md

 This process works for finding a job.

-I know this because at one point I was once just like you.
+I know this because, at one point, I was once just like you.

 I had no idea what I was doing.

-I just knew I had to do it so I did what I had to do.
+I just knew I had to do it, so I did what I had to do.

 I learned from wherever I can.

 I practiced on a bus.

-I practiced on strangers.
+I practiced with strangers.

 I practiced on the interviewer.

-I felt so embarrassed but I felt that if I didn't make something out of myself I’ll stay hopeless, leaving my fate to chance.
+I felt so embarrassed.

+I also felt that if I didn’t make something out of myself, I’d stay hopeless by leaving my fate to chance.

 As I learned steps, I learned skills.